 - Is it safe to travel at high altitudes with a young child?

 - Altitude sickness and kids or babies

 - How to Help a Baby Sleep at High Altitude

 Again: *Infants or babies with age GREATER than 3 months and who are not born prematurely and who do not suffer from heart or lung or any other illness, should only be considered for any kind of traveling, be it to a high altitude or sea or plains.
 My personal preference or suggestion is that baby or infant or kid with age greater than 12 months and not suffering from illness shall only be considered for any kind of travel.

-I hope the information and tips mentioned in this article about traveling to Ladakh with babies or kids will be helpful for you and after going through the above article along with reference links you can wisely decide whether or not you can make a Leh Ladakh travel with your baby or kid or infant*.
+I hope the information and tips mentioned in this article about traveling to Ladakh with babies or kids will be helpful for you.
+After going through the above article along with reference links, you can wisely decide whether or not you can make a Leh Ladakh travel with your baby or kid or infant*.

 If you know your friends or family are planning a trip to Ladakh, do share this article with them to help them make a memorable Ladakh trip.